Delta Center: History

 In addition to the Utah Jazz and Blaze, the arena was the home of the WNBA's Utah Starzz from 1997 to 2002, the Salt Lake Golden Eagles from 1991 to 1994, and the Utah Grizzlies from 1995 to 1997, both of the International Hockey League.
 On June 8, 1996, the Delta Center hosted what was then the largest crowd in the history of American minor league hockey: 17,381 fans attended game four of the 1996 Turner Cup Finals.

 The arena's roof was damaged by severe winds associated with the Salt Lake City Tornado of August 11, 1999, costing USD3.757 million to repair.

 Dan Roberts served as the public address announcer for the Jazz, since before the arena was built, before he retired in April 2025.

 In 2006, amid the company's bankruptcy, Delta declined to renew its naming rights.
 A new agreement was reached with Salt Lake City-based radioactive waste disposal company EnergySolutions, renaming it EnergySolutions Arena.
 The new name was unveiled November 20, prior to the Jazz's home game against the Toronto Raptors.
 Two stickers were placed on the court, covering up the arena's old name with the new one.
 The temporary logos were replaced with official logos on the court sometime in December.
 EnergySolutions naming rights were set to expire in 2016.

 Initial fan reactions to the new name were predominantly negative, leading to calls for the Jazz to re-evaluate the agreement, and the arena receiving fan nicknames mocking EnergySolutions' radioactive and hazardous waste disposal operations (such as "the Chernobowl", "the Dump", "the Fallout Shelter", "Half-Life Arena", "JazzMat", "Radium Stadium", and "the Tox Box").
 Team owner Larry H. Miller defended the deal, considering the naming rights "a winner".

 On April 15, 2010, over a year after the death of Larry H. Miller, the Jazz basketball court was named in his honor.

 On October 26, 2015, the naming rights were acquired by the Lehi-based home security and automation provider Vivint under a ten-year contract.
 On September 21, 2016, the Jazz announced plans to renovate and upgrade the arena.
 The majority of the construction related to the building's renovation, which cost USD125 million.
 The construction began at the conclusion of the 2016–17 Utah Jazz basketball season and was completed during fall 2017.

-In December 2020, Ryan Smith acquired the Jazz and arena from the Miller family.
+In December 2020, Ryan Smith acquired the Jazz and arena from the Miller family (now Miller Sports + Entertainment).

 On January 14, 2023, Delta announced it would return as naming rights sponsor under a ten-year deal effective July 1, returning to the Delta Center name.